Skip to main content

 The simplest way to address exposure from Non-TLS connection methods

-using separate servers for Non-TLS connections and TLS.
+separate hosts for Non-TLS connections and TLS.

 globally and individually, use TLS.
-Furthermore, Peers SHOULD be
+Furthermore, peers SHOULD be

 configurable to limit offered or recognized TLS versions and